d1sc0/hellostu.xyz/README.md

 ## In progress

+- upgraded to gatsby 5.x and resolving issues
 - using _gatsby-source-google-photos_ and _react-image-gallery_ to create a photo gallery using google photos as a source.

 ## 🚀 To-do list